Iraneus/betamedneed/index.md

 # Convenient solutions, better outcomes.

-You can get whatever you need for quality medical care delivered in few minutes.
+You can get what you need for quality medical care delivered in few minutes.
 Simply place an order and a specialized team handles everything else.